ehmpathy/domain-objects/readme.md

   continent: Joi.string().required(),
 });
 class Address extends DomainLiteral<Address> implements Address {
-  public static schema = schema; // supports Joi and Yup }
+  public static schema = schema; // supports Zod, Yup, and Joi }

 // and now when you instantiate objects, the props you instantiate with will be runtime validated